-Restonic tip – If you didn’t sleep well last night, don’t worry, you can try again tonight.
+Restonic tip.
+If you didn’t get enough sleep last night, don’t worry, you can try again tonight.

-Acceptance – St Francis of Assisi had it right when he prayed to accept that which he couldn’t change.
-Peace of mind might be the curest route to a healthy life AND a good night’s sleep.
+Acceptance.
+St Francis of Assisi had it right when he prayed to accept that which he couldn’t change.
+Peace of mind might be the surest route to a healthy life AND a good night’s sleep.